 The 48-hour reminder comes out when there are just 2 days left.
 If you have timed your campaign incorrectly, this email will just get lost in the folders of spam that get deleted automatically.
 Catch people at their computer, and you'll be much more likely to get a pledge.

-Related: Facebook Ads for Kickstarter
+Facebook Ads for Kickstarter →Avoid the Weekends

 The slowest times for Kickstarter or Indiegogo are Saturday and Sunday.
 That's not to say that you can't have a successful campaign that starts and ends on the weekend.
 It just means that you're more likely to find success when you're operating during regular business hours.
 That's because many people see this crowdfunding platform as a business opportunity, even though it is a rewards-based platform.